jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 As a result, Eclipse attacks affect both P-OPs and P-DSs.

 #### Mitigation approaches:
+It should be noted that the mitigation approaches described below increase P2P system resilience, but only until a critical mass of colluding malicious peers is reached.

+Additionally, some of these mitigations involve cryptographic support or the identification of peers, which may interfere with application requirements, such as:
+- Anonymity
+- Heterogeneity
+- Resource Frugality

 ##### Basic PoS (Proof-of-Stake) and P-DS Scenarios
 Proper functionality ofg basic P2P protocol security mechanisms such as the following are key to threat migitation:
 - Authentication mechanisms
 	- These help to maintain benign peer populations, and provide technical basis for downstream mechanisms, such as secure admission, alongside the following two mechanisms.